DhanrajVedanth/Woof_app/CONTRIBUTING.md

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.
+Last but not the least thank you for contributing!
+Before you start off, make sure that you have a github account of your own so that you can fork this repository and start your work.

 ---
 ## Pull Request Process